-- Business is strategically aligned with a welldefined, specialized offering - · With a solid base of organic growth - Operating with best practices effectiveness in key functional areas - Clean balance sheet, and sufficient capital and/or lending sources, to not only fund the transaction but to sustain the converged growth fits your business objective, product and service set, culture, financial considerations, geography, size, and other criteria.
+- Business is strategically aligned with a welldefined, specialized offering

+- Has a solid base of organic growth

+- Operates with best practices

+effectiveness in key functional areas

+Clean balance sheet, and sufficient capital and/or lending sources, to not only fund the transaction but to sustain the converged growth

+Prospect Pursuit: Upon readiness, we'll create a specific prospect profile of the ideal company that fits your business objective, product and service set, culture, financial considerations, geography, size, and other criteria.
 We'll need to identify a sizeable prospect base from which to attract potential sellers.
-Having been in the M&A market for 15 years, we are constantly adding to and updating our large database of IT services companies.
+Having facilitated over 220 transactions in the last 19 years, we are constantly adding to and updating our large database of IT services companies.
 We start by calling prospects to ascertain initial levels of interest followed by an exploratory discussion between Revenue Rocket and the prospect to determine strategic and cultural fit.
 If all is good, we move to the NDA stage, at which point we dig deeper into the financial health of the prospect's business.